zsociety-io/aleo-standard-programs/arc722/README.md

 ## Abstract

-The Aleo NFT Registry extends ARC721 standard, defining a registry for NFTs through ARC722 standard, similar to how ARC21 builds on ARC20 for fungible tokens.
+The Aleo NFT Registry standard (ARC722) is a proposal for extending ARC721 standard, defining a registry for Non-fungible tokens on Aleo, similar to how ARC21 builds on ARC20 for fungible tokens.

-However it has it comes with a challenge that does not exist for fungible tokens: how to support arbitrary on-chain data structure for NFTs?
+However it comes with a challenge that does not exist for fungible tokens: how to support arbitrary on-chain data structure for NFTs?

 The proposed solution is to allow multiple registry implementing ARC722, with each its own `Data` struct type, allowing abitrary on-chain NFT data.